From time to time, you may be bothered by a pet or a wild animal. The information below will help you if this happens.

 How to report a dog attack

-You can contact us anytime on 9240 1111 to report a dog attack, either an attack that has happened to you or one that you have seen happen to someone else.
+You can contact us on 9240 1111 to report a dog attack.
+This phone line is available 24 hours a day, every day of the week.
+This can be either an attack that has happened to you, or one that you have seen happen to someone else.

 When you call us give us as much information as you can, in particular: